 But nothing can come close to the edge of the original movie.
 For one, Michael Curtiz was at the helm as director.
 If you don't know the name, you do know his films and one happens to be widely regarded as the best of all time--Casablanca (1942).
 What's key is the way that Curtiz allows the story of Mildred Pierce to unfold in pure film noir fashion--we meet Mildred dressed in fur ready to jump off the Malibu Pier, a mystery right from the start and told in flashback complete with main character voiceover.
 Now add the look of the film from cinematographer Ernest Haller, who won an Oscar for his color cinematography on Gone with the Wind but bathes Mildred Pierce in rich black and white.

-We also have many actors at their peak here and most were nominated for Oscars, including Ann Blyth (Mildred's spoiled daughter, Veda) and the wonderful character actress Eve Arden (Mildred's best friend, Ida).
-But it was Joan Crawford who won the Oscar for Best Actress...and what a win it was.
-After decades at glamorous MGM, Louis B. Mayer cast her from the studio and Joan felt as though she had lost everything.
-Surprisingly, it was the gritty Warner Brothers studio who picked up her contract and gave her a home.
 Mildred Pierce was Joan's one shot to prove herself to them.
 She literally had to fight for the role from director Curtiz.
 He hated Joan and hated her style, particularly the strong shoulders that were her trademark at MGM.
-He even allegedly ripped a sleeve off her dress during one heated exchange.
+He even allegedly ripped a sleeve off her dress during one early heated exchange.
 Joan, in an attempt to delve into character, had bought a simple housedress from Sears for the audition...one without any such padding.
 With the sleeve dangling from the dress, she flashed Curtiz a bare shoulder and said, "I'm afraid they're all mine."
 This is exactly the type of challenging life experience that made her empathize so strongly with this character and allowed us to see her best performance.
 She was strong yet vulnerable in the role, and she's so good that there are actually moments you may forget you're watching Joan Crawford.

 But it is Joan Crawford and part of the pleasure of her pictures is the glamour she will always bring.
-Because Mildred moves from poor to professional woman, Warner Brothers' head costume designer Milo Anderson provided a slightly more subtle glamour for their leading lady.
-That said, we can still see that he managed to sneak in the strong shoulders, a style that Adrian began in order to create the illusion of height for her petite frame (reported as being anywhere from 5' to 5'4").
-That design continued its magic here since Joan always seems 6 feet tall.
-What impresses me most, though, are her close ups--the perfect bone structure of her face and the emotion that she's able to bring to her big blue eyes.
-See if they don't draw you into all the drama of the classic Mildred Pierce.
+Because Mildred moves from poor to professional woman, Warner Brothers' costume designer Milo Anderson provided a slightly more subtle glamour for their leading lady.
+Much of the costumes are suits for the career-oriented character, and they are so influential that fashion designers still make ones just like these for working women today.
+Over the protests of Curtiz, we can see that Anderson still managed to sneak in those strong shoulders; this was a style that Joan's beloved friend and costume designer Adrian began in order to balance her proportions and create the illusion of height for her petite frame (reported as being anywhere from 5' to 5'4").
+That design continued its magic here since Joan always seems 6 feet tall when standing against any of her adversaries.

-Trouble in the marriage right from the start, and husband Bert (Bruce Bennett) moves out to be with another woman
+and husband Bert (Bruce Bennett) moves out to be with another woman

 Faced with life as a single mother in the midst of the Depression, Mildred fights to find employment